-The terms underlying EBITDA from continued operations, underlying EBITDA margin from continued operations, Net income margin, Net financial debt at the end of the period and Net leverage ratio do not represent the terms of the same or similar names as may be defined by any documentation for any financial liabilities of the Group.
+The terms EBITDA, EBITDA margin, Normalised EBITDA, Normalised EBITDA margin, Net income margin, Net financial debt at the end of the period and Net leverage ratio do not represent the terms of the same or similar names as may be defined by any documentation for any financial liabilities of the Group.

+XI.
 THE GROUP'S BUSINESS

-Overview
+1 Overview

-The Group's management believes the Group is one of the leading European producers of firearms for military and law enforcement, personal defence, hunting, sport shooting and other civilian use.
-It markets and sells its products under the CZ (Česká zbrojovka), CZ-USA, Dan Wesson, Brno Rifles and 4M SYSTEMS brands.
+The Group's management believes the Group is one of the worldwide leading producers of firearms for military and law enforcement, personal defence, hunting, sport shooting and other commercial use.
+It markets and sells its products under the CZ (Česká zbrojovka), Colt Manufacturing, Colt Canada, CZ-USA, Dan Wesson, Brno Rifles and 4M SYSTEMS brands.
 The Group is headquartered in the Czech Republic and has production facilities in the Czech Republic and the United States.
-It has over 80 years of history.
+It has over 80 years of history in the Czech Republic.
 The Issuer is the holding company of the Group.

-In 2019, the Group generated CZK 6.0 billion of revenues and CZK 1.3 billion of underlying EBITDA from continued operations.
-In 2019, 22.9 per cent. of revenues were generated in the Czech Republic, 50.7 per cent. in the United States and 14.0 per cent. in Europe (excluding the Czech Republic).
-In 2019, the Group sold 374,276 firearms to customers in 90 countries on six continents.
-In 2019, the Group had an average recalculated headcount of 1,619, based in the Czech Republic and the United States.
-In the nine months ended 30 September 2020, the Group generated CZK 5.0 billion of revenues and CZK 1.1 billion of underlying EBITDA from continued operations.
-In the nine months ended 30 September 2020, 4.4 per cent. of revenues were generated in the Czech Republic).
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group sold 337 thousand firearms to customers in more than 90 countries on six continents.
-In the nine months ended 30 September 2020, the Group had an average recalculated headcount of 1,625, based in the Czech Republic, the United States and Germany.
+In 2020, the Group generated CZK 6.82 billion of revenues and CZK 1.47 billion of EBITDA.
+In 2020, 4.8 per cent. of revenues were generated in the Czech Republic, 66.1 per cent. in the United States and 13.7 per cent. in Europe (excluding the Czech Republic).
+In 2020, the Group sold 467 thousands of firearms to customers in more than 90 countries on six continents.
+In 2020, the Group had an average recalculated headcount of 1,673, based in the Czech Republic and the United States.
+In the nine months ended 30 September 2021, the Group generated CZK 7.6 billion of revenues and CZK 1.4 billion of EBITDA.
+In the nine months ended 30 September 2021, 6.8 per cent. of revenues were generated in the Czech Republic, 59.2 per cent. in the United States and 9.6 per cent. in Europe (excluding the Czech Republic).
+In the nine months ended 30 September 2021, the Group sold 463 thousand firearms to customers in more than 90 countries on six continents.
+In the nine months ended 30 September 2021, the Group had an average recalculated headcount of 2,158, based in the Czech Republic, the United States, Canada and Germany.